-What Are the Long-Term Effects of Whiplash after a Car Accident?
+What Are The Long-term Effects of Whiplash After a Car Accident?

 These injuries can range from mild to severe, however, when they are not properly diagnosed or treated, the results can be long-term with consequences such as disability and significant medical expenses.

 - Pain and stiffness in the neck or shoulders